kevgeoleo/CrossRuntimeTests/README.md

 ### Working

+1. Navigate to tests/
-1. Install relevant packages using `npm install` command
+2. Install relevant packages using `npm install` command
-2. You are good to go.
+3. You are good to go.
 Run all tests using:

 ```
 node --test